apache/jackrabbit-oak/README.md

 Jackrabbit Oak - the next generation content repository
 =======================================================

 Jackrabbit Oak is an effort to implement a scalable and performant hierarchical content repository for use as the foundation of modern world-class web sites and other demanding content applications.

 The Oak effort is a part of the Apache Jackrabbit project.
 Apache Jackrabbit is a project of the Apache Software Foundation.

-Jackrabbit Oak 0.1 is to be considered alpha-level software.
+Oak is currently alpha-level software.
 Use at your own risk with no stability or compatibility guarantees.

 Getting Started
 ---------------